-MicroStrategy Trades at an Unjustifiable Premium to Bitcoin: Kerrisdale Capital
+MicroStrategy Slumps 14% After Short Seller Says Stock Trades at an Unjustifiable Premium to Bitcoin

 The bitcoin price implied by MicroStrategy’s share price is $177K, two and a half times the spot price of the cryptocurrency, the report said.

-Note: UPDATE (March 28, 15:21 UTC): Updates headline and story throughout to include share price move, company valuation.